Contact Us

 By the end of this guide, you’ll have absolute clarity on which test best fits your goals.
 Let’s dive in.

-Aspect (1) Test Format
+Test Format Comparison

 Before you even think about test prep, you need to know what you’re signing up for.
 The format of each test is completely different, and your choice could make or break your exam experience.
 Here’s how each test is structured